 More stories:

 I also remember a charity fundraiser at The Nonantum, Barbara Bush arrived through the back door in Keds, slacks and her classic pearls – when she spotted my husband and me dressed in a tux and gown she was not too pleased.
-But she had us laughing in minutes as she said “those protocal people don’t always get it right.”
-She stayed for drinks and dinner, just to surprise the Nonantum staff and those damned protocal people.
+But she had us laughing in minutes as she said “those protocol people don’t always get it right.”
+She stayed for drinks and dinner, just to surprise the Nonantum staff and those damned protocol people.
 Proof: the best dress code is humor and a smile (with pearls of course).

-Barbara Bush’s Birthday Party event in Kennebunkport was private and pricey (but all proceeds benefit her charity).
+Barbara Bush’s 90th Birthday Party event in Kennebunkport was private and pricey (but all proceeds benefit her charity).
 Among the highlights, the Bush family, friends and donors gathered under a big tent at St Ann’s Church to enjoy the musical talent of Amy Grant, Reba McIntyre and Michael W Smith.
 The Ogunquit Playhouse hosted top authors for a Celebration of Reading the night prior to her 90th.

 My kids now recognize how special those “celebrity guest” children’s story hours were.
 Also having a past President at their Memorial Day Parades when they were in the Kennebunk marching band was “pretty cool.”
 We wished Barbara Bush a very happy 90th and good health and happiness to the Bush family.